 When conducting a survey, it’s important to think about the reaction to the results, and what the impact on employees could be.
 Will the planned actions with the results help you achieve your survey goals?
 And further, will they help sustain good will and enthusiasm for future surveys and HR initiatives?

-Our advice to our partners is to always encourage and facilitate an action oriented reaction.
+Our advice to our partners is to always encourage and facilitate an action oriented reaction to employee survey answers.
 It is by far the best way to both maximise the survey impact, and to keep employees motivated for future surveys.